 Birding the Sahara is just excellent after rains.
-I know I keep saying this in the blog and elsewhere, but I can’t resist.

 A large team composed by several researchers from different fields participated in late November 2015 in an expedition to the areas of Tirs and Adrar Sotouf (west and south-west of Aousserd respectively).